armory/docs/content/en/docs/plugin-guide/plugin-appname.md

         maxLength: 64
 ```

-The above configuration allows to have different rules for kubernetes and cloudfoundry providers, and the rest of providers will use Spinnaker default rules.
+The above configuration sets different rules for applications if they get deployed to Kubernetes or Cloud Foundry.
+Applications that use other providers continue to use the default Spinnaker rules.

-The `appStackDetailSeparator` is a separator character used to build server group names in VM type deployments, like AWS or Cloudfoundry.
+The `appStackDetailSeparator` is a separator character used to build server group names in VM type deployments, like AWS or Cloud Foundry.
 This separator character is not allowed to be part of the application name.

 ## Release Notes